Mark Ellis (lawyer): Chair of the Management Board of the Central and Eastern European Law Initiative (CEELI) Institute

-In 2022, Ellis was appointed as the new Chair of the CEELI Institute Management Board.
-He oversees the institute's activities in advancing the rule of law, including supporting and fostering its Central and East European Judicial Exchange Network, composed of judges from eighteen countries in the region.
+From 2021 to 2025, Ellis served as the Chair of the CEELI Institute Management Board.
+He oversaw the institute's activities in advancing the rule of law, including supporting and fostering its Central and East European Judicial Exchange Network, composed of judges from eighteen countries in the region.
+Ellis continues to serve as a Member of the Board.

 Academic activities

 Ellis received two Fulbright scholarships to the Institute of Economics, Zagreb, Croatia.

-From 1993 to 1997, he was Adjunct Professor at the Catholic University of America, Columbus School of Law.
+From 1993 to 1997, he was adjunct professor at the Catholic University of America, Columbus School of Law.
+He is a current adjunct professor at Florida State University College of Law.